-The School will be admitting pupils who have a range of social, emotional and mental health needs and also pupils who have been diagnosed with autism or demonstrate behaviours associated with autism.
-These pupils will have an EHC Plan which notes the nature of these difficulties.
-Such difficulties are often the cause or the result of other special educational needs.
-They may arrive out of difficult life experiences or be the result of some medical condition.
-Some of the pupils have a long history of disturbed, difficult or delinquent behaviour of a serious kind that may include violence towards peers and/or adults.
+The school will be admitting pupils who have a range of complex needs that may include a diagnosis of Social, Emotional and Mental Health needs and also pupils with autism or who demonstrate behaviours associated with autism.
+All pupils will have an EHC Plan which notes the nature of these difficulties.

+Some of the pupils have a long history of difficult or challenging behaviour that may include violence towards peers and/or adults.
 Therefore, the school acknowledges that our pupils may, from time to time, exhibit challenging behaviours that vary both in intensity and duration.

-The range and nature of both the difficulties and needs our pupils' exhibit, have and continue to become more complex as does the assessment of these.
+The range of difficulties and needs our pupils exhibit have and continue to become more complex as does the assessment of these.
 Thus, it is important that the school seeks to ensure that the admission process accurately identifies the needs of pupils and whether it is possible for the school to meet these both effectively and efficiently.